LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-aus-government-data.md

 * Where to store data?

 * Data.gov.au (and search.data.gov.au!) - find - this is an aggregator
-See https://data.gov.au/dataset/list-of-australian-government-data-portals for a list of Australian Gov Data Portals (current as of March 2017).
+See https://data.gov.au/dataset/list-of-australian-government-data-portals for a list of Australian Government Data Portals (current as of March 2017).
 Some other data portals appear on https://data.gov.au/harvest.
 * [CSIRO DAP](https://data.csiro.au/dap/home?execution=e1s1) - find/store
 * [National Map](https://nationalmap.gov.au/) - find
 * Re3data.org  - registry of research repositories (etc)